S2reds/javascript-prep-0824-code-solutions/prep-javascript-operators-and-expressions/prep-javascript-operators-and-expressions-quiz-notes.md

 - What data type is returned by comparing two values (`<`, `>`, `===`, etc)?
   It returns a boolean datatype
 - What does the `+=` "plus-equals" operator do?
-  It is the addition assignment operator and it adds the left operand to the right operand
+  It is the addition assignment operator and it adds the left operand to the right operand then assigns the result back to the initial variable

 ## Notes